aliclark/the-weld-and-the-arrow/buddhism.md

 ---

-*With thanks to Claude (Anthropic) — a sparring partner across several revisions of this draft, and midwife to a more resonanct theory.*
+*With thanks to Claude (Anthropic) — a sparring partner across several revisions of this draft, and midwife to a more resonant theory.*